carsch18/project-viktor-physics-AI/README.md

 # PROJECT VIKTOR:  Physics Intelligence System
-# An approach to build a NeuroSymbolic AI that unlike LLMs can actually understand and
+# An approach to build a NeuroSymbolic AI that unlike LLMs can actually understand

 # NOTE :- THIS IDEA IS BEING APPLIED FOR AN US PATENT HENCE CANNOT DISCLOSE FULL SOURCE CODE  , THE VIDEO ATTACHED IS TRUE TO ITS REPRESENTATION